jdiehll/correcTIR/README.md

 where {stat} represents one of the following statistical measures:

 * mean: Mean value
+  * These values will also include standard error (columns with _sem) for each type of correction
 * p1: 1st percentile
 * p5: 5th percentile
 * p10: 10th percentile